 - Power at 33 kV is sent to the generating substation.
 There the transformer increases the voltage level to 66 kV or 132 kV.

 - From this generating substation power is sent to the nearer substation to increase the voltage level higher than previous.
 This level of voltage is increased at different suitable levels, it may be at 400 kV or 765 kV or 1000 kV.
 This high voltage or extra high voltage level is maintained to transmit the power to a long distant substation.
-It is call primary transmission of power.
+It is called primary transmission of power.

 - At the end point of primary transmission of power, in the substation, the step down transformers are used to step down the voltage level to 132 kV.
 Secondary transmission of power starts from this substation.

 - Power transformer at the end of the secondary transmission, just makes 132 kV voltage level steps down to 33 kv or 11 kV as per requirement.
-From this point, primary distribution of power starts to distribute power to different distribution stations.
+From this point, the primary distribution of power starts to distribute power to different distribution stations.

-- At the end of primary distribution, the distribution stations receive this power and step down this voltage level of 11 kV or 33 kV to 415 V (Line Voltage).
+- At the end of the primary distribution, the distribution stations receive this power and step down this voltage level of 11 kV or 33 kV to 415 V (Line Voltage).
 From these distribution stations to consumer ends, 415 V is kept to sustain for utilization purpose.

 Type of Power LinesFrom the very beginning of power generation to the user end transmission lines are broadly classified based on different voltage levels.